tripser/tripser.github.io/README.md

   - suggestions

 - article image with credit
-  - link on image and/or link?
+  - link on image to image gallery
-  - modal for bigger image?
   - more Figures layouts
 - 404 to have more suggestions
 - rearange homepage: big pinned article (carousel??)